kylenyh/knyh.github.io/README.md

 * Magnetic properties of solid matter objects
 * Thermal properties of solid matter objects
 * Experimental techniques of solid matter objects
-* Principles of thermodynamics physics
+* Understanding the principles of thermodynamics physics
 * Laws of thermodynamics and energy changes in systems
 * Equilibrium thermodynamics of systems
 * Non-equillibrium thermodynamics of systems
 * Thermodynamical system models of matter states
 * Thermodynamical states and processes of system models
-* Principles of statistical physics
+* Understanding the principles of statistical physics
 * Particle statistics of atomic motion
 * Chemical reactions of statistical systems
 * Flow of particles and heat in statistical systems